Boston game: Background and development

 Like Princeton, most of the surrounding universities preferred to play association football, so Harvard could not find an opponent, as they refused to play that style of game.
 Nevertheless, that situation changed in 1873 when the Harvard team received an invitation from Canadian McGill University Football Club.
 The McGill team was then in a similar situation as Harvard, as they sought some team with which to play rugby football and no other club wanted to play that game.
 Harvard boys agreed to a rugby match with McGill under the condition the Canadians played the Boston Game.
 As McGill accepted, a two-game series was scheduled for May 1874 in Boston.
 The team captains sent letters detailing their respective game's rules and it was agreed that the first game would be played under Boston rules and the second under rugby rules.

-The first game (attended by nearly 500 spectators, mostly students) showed the kicking of a round ball as the most prominent feature of the "Boston Game".
+The first game, attended by nearly 500 spectators, mostly students, showed the kicking of a round ball as the most prominent feature of the "Boston Game".
 The Canadians were easily defeated by a Harvard squad familiarised with the Boston rules in contrast to the lack of experience of McGill players.
 During the second game under the rugby rules, the Harvard players easily adapted to the less restrictive rules of the game, such as the unlimited running and passing the ball or the more aggressive and constant tackling.
 Within a few years, Harvard had both adopted McGill's rules and persuaded other U.S. university teams to do the same.
-On June 4, 1875, Harvard played another rugby match v Tufts University (lost 1–0), and then Yale on November 13.
+On June 4, 1875, Harvard played another rugby match against Tufts University (lost 1–0), and then Yale on November 13.
 That game caused Yale to drop association football in favor of rugby.

 On November 23, 1876, representatives from Harvard, Yale, Princeton, and Columbia met at the Massasoit Convention in Springfield, Massachusetts, agreeing to adopt most of the Rugby Football Union rules, with some variations, so the "Intercollegiate Football Association" was established.
 Many college teams followed them, which led to a long decline of popularity of association football in North America.